nswerner/handmade/README.md

         - I am using multiple divs, one at top: 50%, left: 50%; and the inner with an odd translation of ~(-11%, -7%);
         - .or class is translated something like %1000;

-    6) Still need to properly create horizontal lines that span 100vw
+    6) Need to properly create horizontal lines that span 100vw
         - IDEA: create thin block element + border that has an id selector and goes 100%vw

-    7) Product Index Divs (.item-box) need to actually link to product show page
+    7) -COMPLETE- Product Index Divs (.item-box) need to actually link to product show page

+    8) -COMPLETE- Navigating to ProductShow component from my ProductIndex breaks

+    9) Can't get li opacity to stay at 1 on selected

 NOTES: